awsdocs/aws-transfer-user-guide/doc_source/custom-step-details.md

 ## Using multiple Lambda functions consecutively<a name="multiple-lambdas"></a>

-When you use multiple custom steps one after the other, the **File location** option works slightly differently than if you only use a single custom step\.
+When you use multiple custom steps one after the other, the **File location** option works differently than if you use only a single custom step\.
 Transfer Family doesn't support passing the Lambda\-processed file back to use as the next step's input\.
 So, if you have multiple custom steps all configured to use the `previous.file` option, they all use the same file location \(the input file location for the first custom step\)\.

 **Note**
-If you have a pre\-defined step \(tag, copy, or delete\) after a custom step, and if the pre\-defined step is configured to use the `previous.file` setting, the pre\-defined step uses the same input file used by the custom step\.
-The processed file from the custom step is not passed to the pre\-defined step\.
+The `previous.file` setting also works differently if you have a predefined step \(tag, copy, decrypt, or delete\) after a custom step\.
+If the predefined step is configured to use the `previous.file` setting, the predefined step uses the same input file that's used by the custom step\.
+The processed file from the custom step is not passed to the predefined step\.

 ## Accessing a file after custom processing<a name="process-uploaded-file"></a>

-If you are using Amazon S3 as your storage, and if your workflow includes a custom step that performs actions on the originally uploaded file, subsequent steps cannot access that file\.
+If you're using Amazon S3 as your storage, and if your workflow includes a custom step that performs actions on the originally uploaded file, subsequent steps cannot access that processed file\.
 That is, any step after the custom step cannot reference the updated file from the custom step output\.

+For example, suppose that you have the following three steps in your workflow\.
++ **Step 1** – Upload a file named `example-file.txt`\.
++ **Step 2** – Invoke a Lambda function that changes `example-file.txt` in some way\.
++ **Step 3** – Attempt to perform further processing on the updated version of `example-file.txt`\.

-For example, If you configure the `sourceFileLocation` for the step after custom step to be `${original.file}`, the step uses the original file location from when the server uploaded the file to storage\.
-And if you are using `${previous.file}` for that step, it will reuse the file location that custom step used as input\.
+If you configure the `sourceFileLocation` for Step 3 to be `${original.file}`, Step 3 uses the original file location from when the server uploaded the file to storage in Step 1\.
+If you're using `${previous.file}` for Step 3, Step 3 reuses the file location that Step 2 used as input\.

-**Procedure that causes an error**

-1. Step 1: upload file **example\-file**\.

-1. Step 2: invoke a Lambda that changes **example\-file** in some way\.

-1. Step 3: attempt to perform further processing on the updated version of **example\-file**\.

-Step 3 causes an error\.
-For example, if step 3 is an attempt to copy the updated **example\-file**, you receive the following error:
+Therefore, Step 3 causes an error\.
+For example, if step 3 attempts to copy the updated `example-file.txt`, you receive the following error:

 ```
 {